Temple for Hanuman at the place where He narrated the Lanka episode

 Sri Jambavan

-Many years ago I met a high ranking bank official in a satsangh.
-I was mentioning about a relative of mine who had by then retired from service from a different bank.
-“Ho!
+Many years ago I met a high-ranking bank official in a Satsang.
+I was mentioning a relative of mine, who had retired after serving different banks by then.
+‘Ho!
 I know him well and he is Jambavan in ‘foreign exchange and credit appraisal’.
 The expression ‘Jambavan’ used here has a different meaning than the expression ‘guru’ in modern usage.
-While guru denotes ‘an expert’ ‘an skilled, experience’, where in ‘Jambavan’ denotes ‘exemplary’ ‘who inspires’ ‘who motivates’.
+While guru denotes ‘an expert and a skilled, experience’, whereas ‘Jambavan’ denotes ‘exemplary’ ‘who inspires’ ‘who motivates’.
 This usage is based on an incident that took place in Ramayana.
-Jambavan, one of the ‘Cheeranjeevi’, [ever living] is the Brahma putra.
-He was there at the ocean’s churning and had circumambulated Vamana many times while he gained the three worlds from Mahabali.
-He was in kishkindha as ruksha raja in Ramayana, and was also seen along with Krishna in Mahabharata.
+Jambavan, one of the ‘Chiranjeevi’, [ever living] is the Brahma putra.
+He was at the ocean’s churning and had circumambulated Vamana many times while he gained the three worlds from Mahabali.
+He was in Kishkindha as Ruksha raja in Ramayana and was also seen along with Krishna in Mahabharata.

 Sri Jambavan inspires Sri Hanuman

-Jambavan who is the most respected, knowledgeable and eldest in the army called Sri Hanuman and told him about his birth, his childhood and how he flew in the sky to catch the Sun thinking it to be a red fruit.
+Jambavan who is the most respected, knowledgeable, and eldest in the army called Sri Hanuman and told him about his birth, his childhood, and how he flew in the sky to catch the Sun thinking it to be a red fruit.
 Jambhavan in detail explained the events to Hanuman.
-Hanuman had fainted when he was struck by vajrayudha and all devadas came and gave him various boons.
+Hanuman had fainted when struck by Vajrayudha of Indra.
+And all devadas came and gave him various boons.
 With this invincible blessing, Hanuman used to tease the sages in an amusing manner but without any bad intention.
-In order to get rid of this discomfort the sages were forced to curse Hanuman that he will not remember his might on his own unless others reminds him about his might.
-Having narrated about all this, Jambavan inspires Hanuman and comforted him that as he is son of Vayu he will be able to fly this length and cross the ocean.
+To get rid of this discomfort the sages were forced to curse Hanuman that he would not remember his might on his own unless others reminded him about his might.
+Having narrated all this, Jambavan inspires Hanuman and comforts him that he as the son of Vayu, will be able to fly this length and cross the ocean.

 Sri Hanuman crosses the ocean

-With the inspiration of Sri Jambavan and with Sri Rama’s mission in mind Sri Hanuman went up the Mahindra parvat to leaps across the ocean.
-The word ‘sa-leelam’ meaning ‘playfully’ is used for describing the leap he took.
-He playfully i.e., without much effort crossed the ocean to reach Lanka.
+The inspiration from Sri Jambavan and with Sri Rama’s mission in mind Sri Hanuman went up the Mahindra Parvat to leaps across the ocean.
+The word ‘sa-leelam’ meaning ‘playfully’, is used to describe the leap he took.
+He playfully i.e., without much effort, crossed the ocean to reach Lanka.

 He came across three hurdles while crossing the ocean.
-First the golden mountain named Mynaka asked him to take rest for a while at his place and it was turned down by Hanuman as he had a duty towards Sri Rama.
+Firstly, the golden mountain named Mynaka asked him to take a rest for a while at his place.
+As he is on a duty assigned by Sri Rama it was turned down by Hanuman.
 Secondly, the obligation, Surasa the demon, expressed was duly executed by Hanuman cleverly.
 Thirdly, Simhika the demon who can capture objects from their shadow itself was obstructing his path.
-Hanuman overpowered her by his wit and killed her.
-Thus he crossed the ocean overcoming all the three hurdles and landed in Lanka.
+Hanuman overpowered her with his wit and killed her.
+Thus he crossed the ocean overcoming all three hurdles and landed in Lanka.
 One has to overcome desire [represented by Mynaka] greed [represented by Surasa] and jealousy [represented by Simhika] to achieve any righteous goal.

 Sri Hanuman in Lanka

-Gandhamadana Parvat, Ramar padam temple, Rameswaram Sri Hanuman entered Lanka putting his left foot forward, over powered Lankini the chief guard of Lanka, looked for Sita Devi at all places and found her in Asoka vana.
-Thinking of Sri Rama, Sita was seen wearing the same cloths amidst rakshasis.
-She was about to give-up her life and was portraying a picture of pity.
-Unable to bear the sight of Sita Ma, Hanuman took a miniature form/ appearance, eulogizing Rama in sweet tone.
+Gandhamadana Parvat, Ramar padam temple, Rameswaram Sri Hanuman entered Lanka putting his left foot forward, overpowered Lankini the chief guard of Lanka, looked for Sita Devi at all places, and found her in Asoka Vana.
+Thinking of Sri Rama, Sita was seen wearing the same clothes amidst rakshasis.
+She was about to give up her life and was portraying a picture of pity.
+Unable to bear the sight of Sita Ma, Hanuman took a miniature form/ appearance, eulogizing Rama in a sweet tone.
 Thus attracting her attention he told her about himself and narrated how he had come to Lanka.
-As corroboratable evidence he showed the ring of Sri Rama and took the ‘chutamani’ of Devi as evidence for having seen her.
+As corroborative evidence, he showed the ring of Sri Rama and took the ‘chutamani’ of Devi as evidence of having seen her.
 In a quest to see Ravana and give him the message of Sri Rama, he destroyed the Asoka garden so that he would be produced in front of Ravana.

 Sri Hanuman meets Ravana

-He was produced before Ravana but before that he had killed many important members of Ravana’s army, including Akshaya Kumar, son of Ravana.
-Although he had a boon from Brahma that he will not be restrained by Brahmastra he surrendered when Inderjit flashed Brahmastra on him.
-He was produced before Ravana, who did not heed to the advice of Hanuman to leave Sita Ma free from captivity.
+He was produced before Ravana but before that, he had killed many important members of Ravana’s army, including Akshaya Kumar, son of Ravana.
+He had a boon from Brahma that he would not be restrained by Brahmastra.
+Still, he surrendered when Inderjit flashed Brahmastra on him.
+He was produced before Ravana, who did not heed the advice of Hanuman to leave Sita Ma free from captivity.
 Ravana got wild on this and ordered to put fire on Hanuman’s tail.
-Hanuman took an entour of Lanka with the fire on his tail resulting in burning of Lanka.
+Hanuman took an entour of Lanka with the fire on his tail resulting in the burning of Lanka.

 Sri Hanuman returns

-Hanuman on a second thought of his act of burning Lanka was wondering as to what would have happened to Sita Ma.
+On second thought, Hanuman in his act of burning Lanka was wondering what would have happened to Sita Ma.
 He went back to her and found out that she was safe.
-He was unaware that on hearing that fire had been put on his tail, it was Sita Ma who had prayed to Agni dev not to hurt and burn him.
-On seeing Sita Ma safe and having accomplished the mission entrusted by Sugriva and Sri Rama, he took leave of Sita Ma and took a leap from the lamba parvat and returned to the north shore.
+He was unaware that on hearing that fire had been put on his tail, it was Sita Ma who had prayed to Agni Dev not to hurt and burn him.
+On seeing Sita Ma safe and having accomplished the mission entrusted by Sugriva and Sri Rama, he took leave of Sita Ma leaped the lamba parvat, and returned to the north shore.

 Sri Hanuman meets Sri Jambavan and Sri Angata

-Sri Hanuman took a leap over the sea from Mahindra parvat to travel southwards to Lanka.
-Jambavan, Angata and other vanaras had seen him leap from the parvat and were waiting for his return with the good news of having seen Sita Ma.
+Sri Hanuman leaped over the sea from Mahindra Parvat to travel southwards to Lanka.
+Jambavan, Angata, and other vanaras had seen him leap from the parvat and were waiting for his return with the good news of having seen Sita Ma.
 After having seen Sita Ma at Lanka Hanuman took a leap from lamba parvat towards north.
-He landed near Mahindra parvat to meet his associates who had accompanied him in this mission.
+He landed near Mahindra Parvat to meet his associates who had accompanied him on this mission.
 The anxious vanaras who heard the sound of Hanuman’s coming could not control their enthusiasm and started making big sounds.
-They were sure from the speed and sound that Hanuman was producing, that the mission had been accomplished.
+They were sure that the mission had been accomplished from the speed and sound that Hanuman produced.
 They had become restless and edgy to hear the good great news from Vayusutha:

-Sri Sakshi Hanuman temple, Gandhamadana Parvat, Ramar padam, Rameswaram When he landed he was surrounded by all the vanaras along with Jambavan, the great and Angata, the vanara prince.
-Hanuman announced briefly “seen Sita” [दृष्टा सीतेति] [valmiki 5.57.35].
-The joy saw no bound; everyone was over thrilled on hearing the news and was raveling in elation.
+Sri Sakshi Hanuman temple, Gandhamadana Parvat, Ramar padam, Rameswaram When he landed he was surrounded by all the vanaras along with Jambavan, the great, and Angata, the vanara prince.
+Hanuman announced briefly ‘seen Sita’ [दृष्टा सीतेति] [valmiki 5.57.35].
+The joy saw no bounds; everyone was over thrilled on hearing the news and was raveling in elation.
 Hanuman thus became the witness of having seen Sita Devi at Lanka and the first person to inject the hope of rescuing Sita Ma to everyone on Sri Rama’s side.

 Sri Hanuman Sakshi

-The place where Hanuman first announced “dRuShtA sItA” and gave hope to all the vanaras is near Mahindra parvat locally known as Gandhamadana parvat.
+The place where Hanuman first announced ‘dRuShtA sItA’ and gave hope to all the vanaras is near Mahindra parvat locally known as Gandhamadana parvat.
 This is the tallest peak on Pamban Island which lies in the Palk Strait between mainland India and Sri Lanka.
-It is from here where Sri Hanuman had taken the leap over the ocean.
+It is from here that Sri Hanuman has leaped over the ocean.
 This is where he had landed on coming back from Lanka.
 It is here where he had met all the vanara sena who were waiting for the good news.
 This is the place from where Rama had a view of Lanka before deciding to build a bridge.

 Sakshi Hanuman Temple